glaforge/gemini-workshop-for-java-developers/README.md

 > [!NOTE]
 > This is the code for [Gemini in Java with Vertex AI and LangChain4j](https://codelabs.developers.google.com/codelabs/gemini-java-developers)
-> codelab geared towards Java developers to discover [Gemini](https://deepmind.google/technologies/gemini/#introduction)
+> codelab geared towards Java developers to discover [Gemini](https://deepmind.google/technologies/gemini/)
-> Large Language Model by Google through [LangChain4j](https://docs.langchain4j.dev/) framework.
+> and its open-source variant [Gemma](https://ai.google.dev/gemma) Large Language Model by Google using [LangChain4j](https://docs.langchain4j.dev/)
+> framework.

 ## Prerequisites